 - nasopharyngeal secretions

-- nasal wash or
+- nasopharyngeal swab or

-- nasal aspirate
+- nasal wash/aspirate

 Respiratory syncytial virus differs from other paramyxoviruses in that it does not have a hemagglutinin; therefore, diagnostic methods can not use hemagglutination or hemadsorption assays.

-Antigen (Ag) Detection
+Antigen (Ag) detection

 - Direct identification of viral antigens in clinical samples is rapid and sensitive.